ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.27 (14th February 2020) =
+* Fixed: Bugs in Imagify plugin #3908
+* Fixed: GDPR popup not blocking header #4155
+* Fixed: Save button dissappers when clicked on setup settings #4169
+* Fixed: Alignment issue when there is no caption on featured image #4171
+* Fixed: Whitelisted Picture tag #4051
+* Fixed: Show/Hide Slider or Icon module in AMP Pagebuilder is not clickable #4153
+* Fixed: Debug warning when empty item added in Slider module in AMP pagebuilder #4152
+* Fixed: Empty link in facebook share in sticky bar #4154
+* Fixed: AMP Options panel UI bugs #4122 #4162

 = 1.0.26 (13th February 2020) =
 * Improvement: import/export option improved #4089